Adult cancer survival in England

 General principles of the methodology for this output

-The estimates produced in this publication have been produced by the National Cancer Registration and Analysis Service of PHE.
-These national and experimental statistics implement the UK and Ireland Association of Cancer Registries' ratified Standard Operating Procedure Guidelines on Population Based Cancer Survival Analysis.
+The estimates produced in this publication have been produced by the National Cancer Registration and Analysis Service (NCRAS) of Public Health England (PHE).
+These national and experimental statistics implement the United Kingdom and Ireland Association of Cancer Registries' ratified Standard Operating Procedure Guidelines on Population Based Cancer Survival Analysis.

-Survival estimates are age-standardised, to improve the comparability between population groups and over time.
+Survival estimates are age-standardised wherever possible, to improve the comparability between population groups and over time.
 This is because net survival varies with age at diagnosis and the age profile of cancer patients can vary over time and between geographical areas.

 From June 2017, age-standardised estimates for adults have been calculated using the International Cancer Survival Standard (ICSS) age-weightings.
-The impact of the change to methods of adopting the ICSS international cancer patient population for age standardising survival ratios is detailed in the Impact of updating cancer survival methodologies for national estimates paper.
-In summary, the reasoning for this change is fourfold:
+The impact of the change to methods of adopting the ICSS international cancer patient population for age standardising survival ratios is detailed in the Impact of updating cancer survival methodologies for national estimates and paper.
+In summary, the benefits are:

 For childhood cancer, the estimates are age-standardised by giving equal weight to all three age-groups (0 to 4 years, 5 to 9 years and 10 to 14 years).